-This site for this new single-family home offered great potential but also challenge.
-First, the site was just over thirty feet wide and allowed for no buildable area based on the zoning code; Second, It was located in Madison’s Historic Third Lake District and which required approval for all work; and Third, it was situated between a 19th century house, a city park and a busy urban corridor.
+The site for this new single-family home offered great potential and challenge alike.
+First, the site was just over thirty feet wide and allowed for no buildable area based on the zoning code; Second, it was located in Madison’s Historic Third Lake District which required approval for all work; Third, it was situated between a nineteenth-century house, a city park and a busy urban corridor.

 The architecture’s strong colors, clean details, materials and forms draw from the neighborhood.
-Day-lighting, sun shades, radiant heating, a whole house fan and sustainable materials are part of the green design.
+The green design includes daylighting, sun shades, radiant heating, a whole house fan and sustainable materials.

 The permit process required reviews and approvals from the City of Madison Landmarks Commission, Zoning Board of Appeals, Parks Department, Engineering and Building Inspection.